Yanyan2410/online-shoppers-purchasing-intention/README.md

 - All numerical variables have a right-skewed distribution and contain a lot of outliers.
 - Revenue is the target variable that labels a visitor's purchase decision either purchase (class True) or not purchase (class False).
 The current condition is only 15% of total visitors who make a purchase.
 - From exploratory data analysis, visitors with low exit and bounce rates and high page values, tend to make a purchase.
-- Based on data characteristics, the selected algorithm to build a classification model is tree-based or ensemble.
-The classification model with the random forest algorithm is able to correctly predict 62% of visitors who make a purchase.
+- Based on data characteristics, the selected algorithm to build a classification model is Gradient Boosting Classifier.
-- The result shows that page values, a number of visited pages, are the biggest impact on visitors' purchase decisions.
-The conversion rate to purchase increases up to 60% by applying an actionable recommendation from insights that boost page values of visitors.
+- The result shows that page values are the biggest impact on visitors' purchase decisions.
+The conversion rate to purchase increases up to 31.7% by applying model and  actionable recommendation from insights.

 What I have learned